nathonius/pyd20/README.md

 # pyd20
 ## A (Fancy) Dice Roller
-I wrote pyd20 over the span of a very long time - writing and rewriting over and over.
+I wrote pyd20 over the span of a very long time - writing and rewriting over and over; it's probably due for a re-write, though maybe in another language.
 It's been a pet project of mine focused more on the code itself over the functionality of the project.
 However, it's now in a workable state.

 ### Requirements
 Python 3.x